arielmission-space/PAOS/docs/source/user/quickstart.rst

 The default plot
 ------------------

-An important part of understanding the `PAOS` output is often to look at the default plot, as in :numref:`defaultplot`, which shows the PSF, i.e. the squared amplitude of the complex wavefront, at the `AIRS-CH0` focal plane.
+An important part of understanding the `PAOS` output is to look at the default plot, as in :numref:`defaultplot`, which shows the PSF, i.e. the squared amplitude of the complex wavefront, at the `AIRS-CH0` focal plane.

 .. _defaultplot: